 Leaf, Root & Fruit design gardens, to mimic natural forest ecosystems.

 An edible forest garden design doesn’t automatically mean that your backyard is about to be covered in a dense canopy of 30m tall trees.
-We just take the lessons that we’ve learnt from observing forests and apply them to our edible garden designs.
+Forest gardeners use the forest as an inspirational design tool.
+They take the lessons learned from observing forests and apply them to edible garden design.

-Forest gardening can give your family a fantastic experience of seeing ecology in action.
+Edible forest gardening, can give gardeners a fantastic experience in seeing ecology in action.
 It helps us to be a part of nature, rather than as separate entities intervening in and dominating the natural world.

 Imagine going away for 6 months and returning to see the state of your lawn and manicured hedges.
 What a mess!
 On the other hand, go away for 6 months and your edible forest garden will look very much like when you left it.